scorestack/scorestack/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest a new feature for ScoreStack.
 title: ''
-labels: ''
+labels: feature, new
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What do you want ScoreStack to do that it cannot currently do?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and consise description of the feature you would like to be added.

-**Describe the solution you'd like**
+**How would you like ScoreStack to do that?**
-A clear and concise description of what you want to happen.
+A clear and concise description of how you would like ScoreStack to implement the feature.